foureyes/csci-ga.1120-fall2017-001/slides/05/lists-references-map.markdown

 ['ALICE', 'BOB', 'carol']
 </code></pre>

-Probably avoid this, as readability counts more than minimizing number of lines (but... someone asked if something like this is possible, ... _aaaaand it is_).
+Probably avoid this, as readability counts more than minimizing number of lines (but... interesting to see it all work together).
 </section>

 <section markdown="block">